arpan8/interview-questions/database/readme.md

 LEFT JOIN EmployeeCTE E2
 ON E1.ManagerID = E2.EmployeeId;
 ```
-## 4. Write a query to remove duplicate rows except one?
+## 4. Write a SQL query to remove duplicate rows except one?

 This create and insert statement can be used in sql playground, to get a table with values.